-Mark has secured successful outcomes for clients from Afghanistan (age; political opinion), Bangladesh (sexuality), Democratic Republic of Congo (political opinion), Egypt (Coptic Christianity), Iran (sexuality/atheism; Kurdish political opinion), Iraq (Kurdish/humanitarian protection), Jordan (honour violence), Kenya (domestic violence) and Pakistan (honour violence).
+Mark has secured successful outcomes for clients from Albania (trafficking) Afghanistan (age; political opinion), Bangladesh (sexuality), Democratic Republic of Congo (political opinion), Egypt (Coptic Christianity), Ethiopia (political opinion), Iran (sexuality / atheism; Kurdish political opinion), Iraq (Kurdish / humanitarian protection), Jordan (honour violence), Kenya (domestic violence), Pakistan (honour violence) and Vietnam (political opinion).
 Through this experience, he has become adept at advancing arguments on a range of related legal issues, including trafficking, age-disputes, cessation of refugee status and exclusion from protection.

 Mark regularly represents clients in deportation cases, effectively utilising his experience from criminal practice.
 He has secured successful outcomes for both ‘medium’ and ‘serious’ offenders in the FTT.